Washington Naval Conference: Results

 The Washington Naval Treaty led to an effective end to building new battleship fleets, and the few ships that were built were limited in size and armament.
-Many existing capital ships were scrapped.
+Many existing capital ships were scrapped or sunk.
 Some ships under construction were turned into aircraft carriers instead.

 Even with the treaty, the major navies remained suspicious of one another and briefly (1927–1930) engaged in a race to build heavy cruisers, which had been limited in size (10,000 tons) but not numbers.
 That oversight was resolved on value of cruisers by the London Naval Treaty of 1930, which specified a 10:10:7 ratio for cruisers and destroyers.
 For the first time, submarines were also limited, with Japan given parity with the US and Britain, at 53,000 tons each.
-(Submarines typically displaced 1,000-2,000 tons each.)
+(Submarines typically displaced 1,000–2,000 tons each.)
 The US Navy maintained an active building program that replaced obsolescent warships with technically more sophisticated new models in part because its construction yards were important sources of political patronage and so were well protected by Congress.
 During the New Deal, relief funds were used to build more warships.
 "The naval program was wholly mine," President Franklin Roosevelt boasted.